 - Half-and-half or Greek yogurt can easily replace the heavy cream.

-- Replace wine with some chicken broth
+- Replace wine with some chicken broth – or replace the white wine with red wine.

 - Add some fresh greens like spinach, kale, or chard which not only adds a whole lot of color, but they boost the nutritional factor as well.